Scientific Short Courses

 Get trained on emerging topics and research techniques in neuroscience.

 SfN Scientific Short Courses train scientists in emerging topics and research techniques in neuroscience.
-The day-long courses will be held on the Friday before Neuroscience 2019 in Chicago, IL.
+The day-long courses are held on the Friday before the annual meeting.

 Short Course 1: Neural Prosthetics and Brain Machine Interfaces